Philadelphia Simple Assault Defense Lawyer

 - First Degree Misdemeanors

 - Second Degree Felonies

 The lower the “degree” numbering, the more serious the offense.
 For instance, a first degree misdemeanor is more severe, and can result in harsher penalties, than a third degree misdemeanor.

-- Simple assault is a first degree misdemeanor if (1) the defendant was at least 18 years old, and (2) the victim was a child under 12 at the time of the alleged offense.
+A simple assault charge in Philadelphia is typically a second degree misdemeanor.
+However, there are some exceptions.
+Simple assault is a third degree misdemeanor if the fight was “entered into by mutual consent,” such as two people agreeing to fight at a designated time and place.
 (18 Pa.
 Cons.
-Stat. § 2701(b)(2))
+Stat. § 2701(b)(1)).
+Simple assault is a first degree misdemeanor if (1) the defendant was at least 18 years old, and (2) the victim was a child under 12 at the time of the alleged offense.
+(18 Pa.
+Cons.
+Stat. § 2701(b)(2)).

 Penalties for first, second, and third degree misdemeanors in Pennsylvania may include the following:

 - Sentence – Up to 5 years

 Criminal penalties can be enhanced, or additional civil penalties may apply, if the assault was committed as a hate crime, or if the assault was an act of domestic violence or spousal abuse.

 Get Legal Help from a Philadelphia Simple Assault Defense Lawyer Today